 The new tax law makes it riskier to convert a traditional IRA to a Roth IRA.
 In the past, you had until Oct.
 15 of the following year to undo the switch and eliminate the tax bill by transferring the funds back to a traditional IRA.
 This is called a recharacterization and could make sense if the Roth lost money.
 Conversions done after 2017 are irreversible.
 You'll still have the ability to convert your traditional IRA to a Roth, but you won't be able to undo the switch.
 However, you still have time to reverse a 2017 conversion.
 According to the IRS, Roth conversions for the 2017 tax year can be properly recharacterized up until Oct.
 15, 2018.

-The IRS recently rushed out new Withholding tables.
-The new withholding tables reflect the new tax rates and tax brackets, higher standard deductions and repeal of personal exemptions.
-Your employer can use W-4s already on file.
+New Withholding tables.
+New withholding tables reflect the new tax rates and tax brackets, higher standard deductions and repeal of personal exemptions.
 The Revenue Service will issue a revised W-4 form that takes into account the changes in the new tax law.
-However, employees won't be required to submit an updated form to their employers this year.
-The IRS plans to make further changes involving withholding.
-The agency will work with businesses and the tax and payroll communities to explain and implement these additional changes.
+You should consider reviewing your withholding to ensure that you have the desired amount withheld from each paycheck.